 - Large open-plan kitchens with high-quality gadgets and equipment; cooking is a pleasure

-- Great for young families: there's loads of equipment to borrow; kids love the donkeys and chickens; you're a 15-minute stroll from the beach
+- Great for young families: essential baby equipment to borrow; it's a quiet and relaxing environment yet just a 15-minute stroll from the beach

 - The Eco-Cottages are joined but staggered with high willow secludes; for more privacy opt for the detached Trevone Cottage